 Hand and foot exercises

-Hand exercisers are small products that can be used to increase flexibility and strengthen the muscles in your hand, fingers, and forearm.
-They can be bought in different sizes for the petite hand as well as for larger hands.
-A few examples of hand exercisers include: flex grip hand pads, soft touch foam, and hand helpers.
+Hand exercisers are small products that can increase flexibility and strengthen your hand, fingers, and forearm muscles.
+They can be bought in different sizes for the petite hand and for larger hands.
+A few examples of hand exercisers include adjustable hand exercisers for gripping, therapy putty, and foam grippers.

 Hula hoop and other core exercises

 Remember the hula hoop?
-For many of us it was a favorite childhood pastime.
-Well, it’s not just for kids anymore.
+For many of us, it was a favorite childhood pastime.
+Well, it is not just for kids anymore.
 It can provide a quick, fun, inexpensive workout that can be done indoors or outside.
 Hula-hooping helps burn off unwanted calories, trim belly fat, and tone the body, all using this one piece of equipment.
 For the best workout, health.com recommends purchasing a hoop that is made especially for adults (it is larger and heavier than the kid version).
-You can check out some hula hoop workout routines here and here.
+You can check out some hula hoop workout routines here.
 YouTube offers a variety of hula hoop routines as well.

 Exercise band loops are perfect for resistance exercise routines that can be used to work out your upper, lower, or full body.
 They are offered in extra light, light, medium, and heavy resistance options and can be bought in a variety of colors.
-Resistance bands can be used to target a specific area or as full body workout and you can easily complete a routine in as little as 15-20 minutes.
-Fitness magazine illustrates a variety of resistance band works.
+Resistance bands can be used to target a specific area or as a full-body workout and you can easily complete a routine in as little as 15-20 minutes.
+Health.com illustrates a variety of resistance band workouts.

 Cardio with trampolines